 This creative course specializes in developing the skills of acting drama, and improvisation.
 Students will be prepared with the skills and materials for utilizing drama as a ministry and have the opportunity to perform theatrically on campus.

 COM 250 - Interpersonal Communication

-This course focuses on the importance of interpersonal communication and the common barriers that confound relationships such as culture, conflict, gender, and perception of differences.
-Students will evaluate current connections from a Christian perspective and from that foundation identify strategies for strengthening personal and professional influences for mission/vision-minded goals.
+Focusing on the common barriers that confound relationships, students will explore culture, conflict, gender, and perception of differences.
+By evaluating personal connections from a Christian perspective, students will identify strategies for improving interpersonal communication effectiveness.